jeremybarbet/react-native-modalize/docs/EXAMPLES.md

 React Native team will soon remove from the core a lot of components, including the `Modal`.
 This is why it's not recommended to use [withReactModal](/PROPSMETHODS?id=withreactmodal) props.

 This is why most of the major navigators implemented theirs owns ways to handle the modal/overlay behavior.
-Both `react-native-navigation` and `react-navigation` examples are made using a bottom tab bar since it's a very common design pattern and show you how to use `Modalize` according to the navigators' best practices.
+Both `react-native-navigation` and `react-navigation` examples are made using a bottom tab bar since it's a very common design pattern and show you how to use `Modalize` according to their documentation.

+?> The components are shared between these examples and are used as a local npm package `react-native-modalize/shared` and you can find the source in the `examples-shared` folder.

 See below for an explanation of each navigators.
 Run first in the root folder:

 ```bash
 yarn
 ```

-?> All the modals, layout, text and buttons are shared between the different examples to make it easier to maintain.
-You can find the code in the `examples-shared` folder.

 ## React Native Navigation